wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

 ## Point Filtering Rules

-Point filtering rules support a more flexible version of the proxy's `whitelistRegex` and `blacklistRegex` properties, and is fully backwards compatible.
+Point filtering rules support a more flexible version of the proxy [`whitelistRegex` and `blacklistRegex`](proxies_configuring#configuration-options) properties, and is fully backwards compatible.

 ### blacklistRegex